 Is Profhilo safe?

-Profhilo is considered a very safe treatment when performed by a qualified medical professional, such as a doctor, nurse prescriber or dentist registered with the GMC, NMC or GDC.
-As with any injection, it’s possible to experience minor bruising.
-To reduce this risk, clients are often advised to avoid alcohol and Ibuprofen for 24 hours before treatment.
+Profhilo is generally considered a safe treatment when performed by a qualified and registered medical professional, such as a GMC-registered doctor, NMC-registered nurse, or GDC-registered dentist.
+As with any injectable treatment, minor side effects may occur, such as temporary redness or bruising.
+To help reduce the risk of bruising, you may be advised to avoid alcohol and medications such as ibuprofen for 24 hours before treatment.

 What are the risks of Profhilo?

-Every medical treatment carries some risks, but with Profhilo these are very small.
+Like any medical treatment, Profhilo carries some risks, although these are generally small.

 Risk